Skip to content

 When & How to Get Help With Depression

 It is never too early or too late to get help with symptoms of depression.
-Getting help early while symptoms are mild can resolve the problem and prevent the disorder from causing significant impairment.
-That said, [people should never give up on the idea of recovery, since even the most severe symptoms can respond well to treatment.
+Finding a therapist for depression and getting help early while symptoms are mild can resolve the problem and prevent the disorder from causing significant impairment.
+That said, people should never give up on the idea of recovery, since even the most severe symptoms can respond well to treatment.

 Sadly, about 35% of adults and 60% of adolescents with depression do not receive treatment.1